ViswanathKaddi/Campus-Security-Alert-App/README.md

 9. Create the Android Emulator.
 Click on 'Tools' Window, select Android from the Dropdown and choose 'AVD Manager'.
 Create the Virtual Device

 10. Virtual Device helps us to run Android Operating System inside whatever Operating System we are using.
-Select the Device type like Nexus 5 keeping the size in mind that you want to work on.
+Select the Device type like Nexus 5 with regard to their screen size.
 And select Android Version like Marshmallow, Nougat that you desire to work on.

 11. Finally to run your React Native Project in Android Emulator.
   * In Windows CLI, at the location of the project run command 'react-native run-android'